bennyschmidt/simple-nft-search/README.md

-Note: The demo URL shown here uses Alchemy's `test` key and is very easily rate-limited.
+**Note: The demo URL shown here uses Alchemy's `test` key and is very easily rate-limited.
 When running this app locally, be sure to use your own key and you'll be able to see results.
+Because I put a public URL in the description, it's pretty much always rate-limited.**

 # Simple NFT Search